civol/HDLRuby/README.md

 The arithmetic operators can only be used on `bit`, `unsigned` or `signed` vector types.
 These operators are `+`, `-`, `*`, `%` and the unary arithmetic operators are `-` and `+`.
 They have the same meaning as their Ruby equivalents.
-The computation actually performed depends on the data types of the operands according to the following table:
+The operation actually performed depends on the data types of the operands according to the following table:

 <style>